When we hear the word “drone” we might think of weaponized military drones used in wars.

 Who Invented the Drone?

 He was an aeronautical engineer at The Technion.
 During the Yom Kippur War, he built his first drone for the Israeli Air Force.
+The drone was used to counter Russian air defence installed in Egypt and Syria.

 According to the Economist magazine, Karem was the man who “established the autonomous aircraft that changed the way contemporary warfare is waged and continues pioneering additional aerial innovations.”